pixelpicosean/lesser-panda-editor/README.md

 ### Why "Controller" with "ViewModel"?

-Controllers should be designed as a context for "pure functions", by using a separate view-model to keep states of instances of that component, so states are easier to share between these instances.
+Controllers should be designed as a context for "pure functions", by using a separate view-model to keep states of components, so states are easier to share between components.
 This structure encourages to design methods as pure functions which will make components more "re-usable" and easier to troubleshot.